If you cannot keep the appointment, please notify this office by email: IVPhnomPenh@state.gov

 All documents which are not in English must be accompanied by a certified English translation.
 Translation must be certified by a competent translator.

 No assurance can be given in advance that a visa will be issued.
-A consular officer can make a decision only after your formal application and all documents are reviewed, and you have been personally interviewed by that officer.
+A consular officer will make a decision only after your formal application and documents are reviewed, and you have been personally interviewed by the officer.

-You are advised not to make any travel arrangement for departure from this country, not to dispose of your property or give up your job until the visa has been issued to you.
+You are advised to not make any travel arrangements for departure from this country and to not dispose of your property or give up your job until the visa has been issued to you.
 An immigrant visa is usually valid for a maximum of six months from the date of issuance.
-You must travel and apply for admission to the United States within that 6-month period.
+You must travel and apply for admission to the United States within that visa validity period.

 If you are issued an immigrant visa, please review the guide for new immigrants.